nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

   project.
 - **Mainstream OS**: Windows, Linux, Unix, OS-X
 - **Member**: A person in the team, working on a project.
-- **Private contact detail**: A contact detail that is not meant to be shared with others
-- **Repo**: A short-form for "repository" (usually on a platform such as GitHub or GitLab)
+- **Repo**: A short-form for "repository" meant to store code (usually on a platform such as GitHub or GitLab)
 - **Task**: Anything that needs to be completed for the project to move forward.
 - **Team Leader**: The person in-charge of a project, typically a software engineering project.